michelcedric/bot-docs.fr-fr/articles/v4sdk/bot-builder-send-welcome-message.md

 // This bot uses UserState to keep track of first message a user sends. public async Task OnTurnAsync(ITurnContext turnContext, CancellationToken cancellationToken = new CancellationToken()) {
-    // Use state accessor to extract the didBotWelcomeUser flag var didBotWelcomeUser = await _welcomeUserStateAccessors.DidBotWelcomeUser.GetAsync(turnContext, () => false);
+    // use state accessor to extract the didBotWelcomeUser flag var didBotWelcomeUser = await _welcomeUserStateAccessors.WelcomeUserState.GetAsync(turnContext, () => new WelcomeUserState());

     if (turnContext.Activity.Type == ActivityTypes.Message)
     {
         // Your bot should proactively send a welcome message to a personal chat the first time
-        // (and only the first time) a user initiates a personal chat with your bot. if (didBotWelcomeUser == false)
+        // (and only the first time) a user initiates a personal chat with your bot. if (didBotWelcomeUser.DidBotWelcomeUser == false)
         {
+            didBotWelcomeUser.DidBotWelcomeUser = true;
-            // Update user state flag to reflect bot handled first user interaction. await _welcomeUserStateAccessors.DidBotWelcomeUser.SetAsync(turnContext, true);
+            // Update user state flag to reflect bot handled first user interaction. await _welcomeUserStateAccessors.WelcomeUserState.SetAsync(turnContext, didBotWelcomeUser);
             await _welcomeUserStateAccessors.UserState.SaveChangesAsync(turnContext);

             // the channel should sends the user name in the 'From' object var userName = turnContext.Activity.From.Name;

+            await turnContext.SendActivityAsync(
-            await turnContext.SendActivityAsync($"You are seeing this message because this was your first message ever to this bot.", cancellationToken: cancellationToken);
+                $"You are seeing this message because this was your first message ever to this bot.",
+                cancellationToken: cancellationToken);
+            await turnContext.SendActivityAsync(
-            await turnContext.SendActivityAsync($"It is a good practice to welcome the user and provide a personal greeting.
-For example, welcome {userName}.", cancellationToken: cancellationToken);
+                $"It is a good practice to welcome the user and provide personal greeting.
+For example, welcome {userName}.",
+                cancellationToken: cancellationToken);
         }
     }

-    else if (turnContext.Activity.Type == ActivityTypes.ConversationUpdate) // Greet when users are added to the conversation.
+    // Greet when users are added to the conversation. else if (turnContext.Activity.Type == ActivityTypes.ConversationUpdate)
     {
-        if (turnContext.Activity.MembersAdded.Any())
+        if (turnContext.Activity.MembersAdded != null)
         {
             // Iterate over all new members added to the conversation foreach (var member in turnContext.Activity.MembersAdded)